 Goals motivate and make life more interesting

-Having a goal, you feel that you are moving toward something, and this makes you feel happier, safer, stronger and more confident.
+When you have a goal, you feel that you are moving toward a destination that is important for you, and this makes you feel happier, safer, stronger and more confident.

 When you have a goal, you focus your attention on a target, and you don’t waste your time and energy on everything that comes your way.
-Without a goal, you start something and then move to another thing, never accomplishing anything worthwhile.
+Without a goal, you might start a project, and then move to another one, and therefore, never accomplishing anything worthwhile.

 It means not being Jack of all trades and the master on none.